 “I didn’t like how he was treating you, and I felt I was in a position to help you,” he answered.

 Annabel studied his face to see if she was lying.
 If he was, he was a very clever liar.
-She still didn’t understand why he’d helped her though.

 After that, she began seeing him more and more.
-Occasionally, he would buy her presents.
-Little things like clean clothes, a new pair of boots, and even books.
+Occasionally, he would buy her presents; littlel things like clean clothes, a new pair of boots, and even books.

 “I can’t read,” she told him.